Chenkuttuvan: Context

 Chera king Chenkuttuvan and his queen, Ilanko Venmal, were moved by Kannaki's tragic story, and the queen wanted her to be worshipped as a "Goddess of Chastity".
 In response, Chenkuttuvan sought advice from his court, which suggested carving a stone block from the sacred Himalayas to create the "virakkallu" (the sacred stone) for the Kannaki idol.

 The king then ordered a military expedition to the Himalayas.
 Setting out from his capital, Vanchi, Chenkuttuvan first led his army to the Blue Mountain (the Nilgiris), where he was welcomed by learned Brahmanas, the people of Konkana country, the Karunatar, and the people of Kongu country, as well as the Ovar.
 There, he also met Sanjaya, an envoy of king Nutruvar Kannar (the Satavahana).
 Sanjaya informed Chenkuttuvan that the Nutruvar Kannar had no conflicts with the Chera ruler.
 Chenkuttuvan responded that he needed vessels to cross the River Ganges.

 The Chera army then marched to the Ganges, crossed it using the vessels provided by the Nutruvar Kannar, and camped in the "uttara country".
 Soon, the northern Arya rulers—led by Kanaka and Vijaya, sons of Balakumara, along with allied princes Uttara, Vichitra, Rudra, Bhairava, Chitra, Singha, Dhanurdhara, and Sveta—confronted Chenkuttuvan's forces with a massive army.
 After a fierce battle, the northern alliance was defeated, and the sacred stone for the Kannaki-Pattini idol was secured.

 Princes Kanaka and Vijaya were taken as prisoners and brought to the southern country.
 Two and a half months after his departure, Chenkuttuvan returned victoriously to Vanchi, where the temple for Kannaki-Pattini was consecrated with the virakkallu from the Himalayas.

 The Bhagavati Temple in Kodungallur, Kerala, is believed to be the Kannaki temple thus consecrated.

+Northern expedition in the Chilappathikaram

+According to Chilappathikaram, Cheran Chenkuttuvan's northern expedition to the Ganges is described as follows:

+"Villavan Kodai (his minister), then addressed the king: "May your righteous rule last many years!
+You fought against your equals who surrendered their tiger-flag and fish-flag on the bloody battlefield of Konkan.
+This (incident) has reached the ears of elephants stationed in the eight directions.
+My eyes will never forget the sight of your advancing elephant in the midst of Tamil hosts which destroyed the joint forces of Konkanar, Kalingar, the cruel Karunatar, Bangalar, Gangar, Kattiyar famous for their innumerable spears, and the northern Aryas.

+"Nor can we forget the valour you displayed singlehanded, when having made your mother bathe in the full and rising floods of the mighty Ganges, you waged such a terrific war against a thousand Aryas, that the cruel God of Death stood aghast."